RHEcosystemAppEng/app-eng-backstage/README.md

 ```

 ### Known Issues or Help
-If you run into issue ```The command '/bin/sh -c yarn install' returned a non-zero code: 137``` while building docker image increase memory using below command.
+If you run into an issue ```The command '/bin/sh -c yarn install' returned a non-zero code: 137``` while building the docker image increase memory using the below command.
 ```shell
 colima start --cpu 4 --memory 8 --disk 30
 ```